liuchengxu/space-vim/README.md

 let &t_8f = "\<Esc>[38;2;%lu;%lu;%lum"
 let &t_8b = "\<Esc>[48;2;%lu;%lu;%lum"
 ```

+For more details about true colour, please see the gist [TrueColour.md](https://gist.github.com/XVilka/8346728).

 If have a heavy customized configuration, you can organize them in **private** directory with `packages.vim` and `config.vim` too, which will be loaded on startup.
 The **private** directory can be considered as either a single layer, i.e., in which you can put packages.vim and config.vim, or a set of multiple layers.